moooninjune/SEED-labs/README.md

 - This explanation was written by me, for myself.
 I'm not a professional, just a student trying to learn more about cryptography.
 I wanted to share it in case anyone else finds it helpful.
 If you notice any mistakes, I hope you'll understand! :)

-- Check out [SEED Project](https://seedsecuritylabs.org/labsetup.html) for more information!
+- Check out [SEED Project Cryptography Labs](https://seedsecuritylabs.org/Labs_20.04/Crypto/) for more information!

 ## List of Labs: